feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ### PART A — PRE-LOADED CREATOR BASELINE: PENGUINZ0

 This baseline was built from direct transcript analysis and carries documented confidence on every point.
 Do not override it with general assumptions about "casual YouTube voice" — this is specific to the creator, and several patterns directly contradict general YouTube conventions.

+**Note on negative findings:** The list of what this creator never does (A10) carries equal operational weight to the list of what they do.
+What does not happen is as important to enforce as what does.
+Both lists must be active simultaneously during script generation.

 ---